Bharwad: Varna and socio-economic status

+The Bharwads are said to have a mixed-varna origins, from a Vaishya father and Shudra mother.
 Mitra notes that they are generally considered to be among the lowest of the pastoral castes, being engaged primarily in the herding of goats and sheep.
 However, although one of the Maldhari nomadic communities, they are also among the most urbanised of the region and, combined with their niche position in the supply of milk, which forms their main source of income, this has enabled them to improve their traditional social position.

 Customs

 Family arrangements

 There is anecdotal evidence that pet chandla (marriage of children while they are still in the womb) is practised by some members of the community.
-In other cases, a sagai (engagement) ceremony takes place when children are aged 2–3, with the marriage age usually being between 18-20 for women and 20-22 for men.
+In other cases, a sagai (engagement) ceremony takes place when children are aged 2–3, with the marriage age usually being between 18 and 20 for women and 20-22 for men.